sheltonli/keisuke/README.md

 # keisuke

-The keisuke csp model is in keisuke.py.
+The keisuke CSP model is in keisuke.py.
 The keisuke_csp function sets up Keisuke as a CSP.
 The random puzzle generators are in keisuke_sample_test.py.

 In order to run the code, it is recommended to run the keisuke_sample_run.py file.
 There